Firfield Community School: Firfield Community School

 Firfield Community School was in receipt of an extra £1.5 million in funding through the Fresh Start programme.
 Two thirds of the staff were replaced and a new headteacher, Carol McAlpine, was appointed.
 Russ Wallace had applied to keep the post but instead became one of two deputies (the other being Lynne Ackland).
 The new regime evaluated its students and found that 80% of Year 7 students had a reading age below their actual age and that 46% of all students in Years 7, 8 and 9 combined had a reading age that was four years below average.
-The curriculum was modified to focus on English and mathematics as a result.
+As a result, the curriculum was modified to focus on English and mathematics.
 An average of around 129 students were absent every day out of a population of 411.
 The school was given a deadline of five years to reduce absence and truancy, along with illiteracy and innumeracy, and had to have over 700 students enrolled within three years to receive more Fresh Start funding.

 Headteacher McAlpine agreed to allow Channel 4 to film a six-episode television documentary about the Fresh Start programme throughout Firfield's first school year.
 The documentary was named Making the Grade and was filmed in fly on the wall format.
 It was broadcast weekly in November and December 1999 on Channel 4's Sunday prime time slot.
 Included in the documentary was a visit by schools minister Estelle Morris, who congratulated McAlpine for bringing some improvements to the school in only eight months.
 Morris previously visited the school at its reopening.
 Other improvements included a 17% rise in attendance from 70% to 87% and an increasing number of successful GCSE results.
 Despite this, the documentary proved detrimental to the school's reputation and morale.
 This led to a reduction of students enrolling to the school, meaning that further Fresh Start funding could no longer be received, thereby resulting in two teachers possibly being sacked due to staff cuts.